tabrezdn1/hacknjit-fe/README.md

 #### Algorithm and Formulae

-##### The gerstner wave function is a commonly used method to calculate waves and simulate water in video games and movies or most 3d simulations.
+##### The Gerstner wave function is a commonly used method to calculate waves and simulate water in video games and movies or most 3d simulations.

 A = amplitude of wave (Float)
 W = wave number (Vector)
-D = direction (Vector) how do i know what to set the direction to?
+D = direction (Vector) how do I know what to set the direction to?
 S = Speed
 L = wave length
 phase-constant = S x 2* pi/L.